What is Business Architecture?

 To put it simply, business architecture enables strategic planning and strategic execution.
 And it used to align the businesses’ aims and objectives.

 The Gap Between Business Architecture Strategy And Execution

 In fact, 70% of enterprises fail to integrate business architecture into their projects and initiatives.
-And 80% of organizations have clearly defined strategies but have difficulty in executing them.
+And 80% of organisations have clearly defined strategies but have difficulty in executing them.

 What Is The Problem With Business Architecture?